bachya/aiorecollect/README.md

 ## Connection Pooling

-By default, the library creates a new connection to Recollect with each coroutine.
+By default, the library creates a new connection to ReCollect with each coroutine.
 If you are calling a large number of coroutines (or merely want to squeeze out every second of runtime savings possible), an [`aiohttp`](https://github.com/aio-libs/aiohttp) `ClientSession` can be used for connection